bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 something like this project on a Seagate Central could take hours to complete.

-### Know how to copy files between your host and the Seagate Central.
-Not only should you know how to transfer files to and from your Seagate Central NAS and the build host, ideally you'll know how to transfer files **even if the samba service is not working**.
-I would suggest that if samba is not working to use FTP or SCP which should both still work.

 ### Do not perform this procedure as the root user on the build machine
 Some versions of the libraries being used in this procedure have flaws that may cause the "make install" component of the build process try to